Contact clerking team

 "She is absolutely outstanding in all aspects of her career.
 Her ability to get on top of huge amounts of complex material in pressured circumstances is quite incredible.
 Her legal analysis and judgement are second to none, and her advocacy is outstanding."
 The Legal 500, 2022

 Jenni has an extensive public law, human rights and regulatory practice acting for claimants, defendants and interested parties in all areas affected by public law and public decision-making.
 Her expertise is wide-ranging and includes healthcare, local government, civil liberties, equalities, professional and financial regulation, community care and mental health, education, welfare benefits and prison law.
 She appears before courts of all levels, in particular the Administrative Court, Court of Appeal and Supreme Court.
 She often advises public bodies (including local authorities, NHS bodies and regulators) on a broad range of issues relating to their powers, responsibilities and duties.
-Jenni is Counsel to the Infected Blood Inquiry, in which role she has been responsible for questioning government ministers, senior civil servants, clinicians and academics about aspects of political, governmental, clinical and ethical decision-making from the 1970s to the present day.
+Jenni was appointed Counsel to the Infected Blood Inquiry in 2018, in which role she has been responsible for questioning government ministers, senior civil servants, clinicians and academics about aspects of political, governmental, clinical and ethical decision-making from the 1970s to the present day.
 Jenni is also an experienced mediator, with a particular focus on the mediation of judicial review claims and Court of Protection disputes.

 Areas of expertise